Internet), Will Travel

 Court-Martial (2) and Court-Martial (1)

 The cases listed here are real examples of our work.
 Below are real cases we have defended recently.
 They are examples only.
-Every case is different because of the facts and the admissible evidence.
-We are prohibited from guaranteeing a specific result in a case because that is unethical according to the Rules of Professional Responsibility that all lawyers operate under.
+Every case is different because of the facts and the evidence.
+We can’t guaranteei a specific result in a case because that is unethical according to the Rules of Professional Responsibility.

-Also, in addition to these cases, there are many that we have been able to resolve before the case even gets to the court-martial stage.
+There are many that we have been able to stop before the case even gets to the court-martial stage.

-- Assistance with Family Advocacy Program accusations (typically domestic violence, child abuse, and sexual assault).
-In several cases we have been able to establish that the male enlisted member was the victim and wrongfully accused.
+• Assistance with Family Advocacy Program allegations (typically domestic violence, child abuse, and sexual assault).
+In several cases we have been able to show that the male enlisted member was the victim and wrongfully accused.

 Result: Not Guilty of All Sexual Assault Charges, No Sex Offender Registration, No Dishonorable Discharge, No Punitive Discharge.